freshautomations/aws-lambda-go-template/README.md

 curl localhost:3000
 ```

-## How to use on AWS Lambda
+## How to deploy
-The CircleCI configuration will deploy the code into AWS.
-CircleCI has to have AWS access code ID and secret access key set up.
+The `terraform` folder creates a deployment example to AWS using Hashicorp Terraform.

+1. Set up your AWS API credentials.
+2. run `make build-linux deploy`

+Terraform will print you the API Gateway link.
+Try `curl -X POST <link>` to see it in action.